-If you have a habit of eating in bed or you have a toddler (or pet) that isn’t potty trained yet, you’ll be faced with the challenge of cleaning up spills really frequently.
+If you have a habit of eating in bed or you have a toddler (or pet) that isn’t potty trained yet, you’ll be faced with the challenge of cleaning up spills frequently.

-The idea is to get as much of the stuff out as quickly as possible.
-Be careful not to press into the carpet in order not to push in the stain even further.
+If you leave the spill too long, it will get too deep into the mattress, become very difficult to remove, and then stink.
+It is advisable that you get as many liquid spills out as quickly as possible.
+Be careful not to press into the mattress in order not to push in the stain even further.

-Consider doing your cleaning from the outside in so as not to spread the stain further than the spot it already occupies.
+Consider doing your cleaning from the outside so as not to spread the stain further than the spot it already occupies.

 Dry Your Mattress

-Not only will contact with sunlight dry the spot faster, it could also take care of the smell completely.
+Not only will contact with sunlight dry the spot faster, but it could also take care of the smell completely.

 If, however, you cannot manage that, you could try to reposition your mattress to a window or something.
 Another option is to strategically position a fan so that it can blow on the mattress.